BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==
+= 2.3.3 – 28 Feb 2019
+* Update the way to include parameters into js
+* Added buddyformsGlobal var
+* Code Refactored
+* Improved the upload field to work in the list of contact entries
+* Fixed the double label for the upload field
+* Fixed the way is added the rules to jQuery validation, now the input need to be active.
+* Fixed: Overlapping title on a new BuddyForm
+* fixed the admin url used in ajax call
+* Update Freemius
+* Update composer type

 = 2.3.2 – 26 Feb 2019
 * Fixed the assets to be included with the shortcodes.